-- filename (Required): File to be unzipped. - destination (Optional, Defaulted to "."): Destination folder for untargzed files.

-• pattern (Optional, Defaulted to None): Extract from the archive only paths matching the pattern.
+- filename (Required): File to be unzipped. - destination (Optional, Defaulted to "."): Destination folder for untargzed files. - pattern (Optional, Defaulted to None): Extract from the archive only paths matching the pattern.
 This should be a Unix shell-style wildcard.
-See fnmatch documentation for more details.
+See fnmatch documentation for more details. - strip_root (Optional, Defaulted to False): When True and the tar.gz file contains one folder containing all the contents, it will strip the root folder moving all its contents to the root.
+E.g. mylib-1.2.8/main.c will be extracted as main.c.
+If the compressed file contains more than one folder or only a file it will raise a ConanException.